gd-labs/learning-ocaml/README.md

 - Use the appropriate argument of `fold` to combine the results of all recursive calls.

 This technique constructs something called a *catamorphism*, or a *generalized fold operation*.

+## Pattern matching performance

+The idea of pattern matching not being performant is addressed in the book [Real World OCaml](https://dev.realworldocaml.org/lists-and-patterns.html), which states that:

+> Naively, you might think that it would be necessary to check each case in a **match** sequence to figure out which one fires; If the cases of a match were guarded by arbitrary code, that would be the case.
+But OCaml is often able to generate machine code that jumps directly to the matched case based on an efficiently chosen set of runtime checks.

+The main difference between a match-based implementation and an if-based one is that the latter usually leads to a repetition of efforts, whereas the former is applied exactly once in the context of a single element.